If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Setting up a Beehaus Beehive

 Honeybees are extremely sensitive to external interferences such as traffic, human, or weather elements.
 You should therefore choose an ideal spot for your beehive, irrespective of whether you reside in the city or upcountry.

 An ideal location for the Beehaus is against a fence or hedge.
-This will act as buffer against rain and wind.
+This will act as a buffer against rain and wind.
 The hive entrance should also be positioned in such a way that the honeybees can fly in a straight line.
 Subsequently, frequently used paths should be avoided and quiet spots chosen instead.

 It is also worth considering your neighbours while setting up the Beehaus beehive.
 Bees fly naturally at head height, that is, at about 5m above the ground.
-The hive should therefore be kept close to a 2m fence of hedge so that the honeybees can fly within the recommended height above ground.
+The hive should therefore be kept close to a 2m fence of the hedge so that the honeybees can fly within the recommended height above ground.

 Rooftops make the best spots for those residing in cities.
 You do not need much to keep the honeybees off ground level.
-The fact that the beehive is on rooftop avoids many problems, making it easy for the bees to fly in and out of the hive without any distractions.
+The fact that the beehive is on a rooftop avoids many problems, making it easy for the bees to fly in and out of the hive without any distractions.